-- 1. Practicum must begin by the start of the fall semester during Year 2 of the graduate program, unless the practicum site supervisor and the student agree to begin during the preceding summer, in which case it may begin earlier. - 2.Students are expected to commit an average of 10 hours per week, including direct patient care, report/note writing and supervision.
-Some rotations may require more hours on the front end (e.g., when new assessments are being learned). - 3.
+Practicum must begin by the start of the fall semester during Year 2 of the graduate program, unless the practicum site supervisor and the student agree to begin during the preceding summer, in which case it may begin earlier.
+Typically, clinical students begin their formal practicum training during the summer between Year 1 and 2 in the Psychology Clinic under the direction of Dr. Strauman.

+Students are expected to commit an average of 10 hours per week, including direct patient care, report/note writing and supervision.
+Some rotations may require more hours on the front end (e.g., when new assessments are being learned).

 Minimally, all students must take one year of practicum in the Psychology Clinic and one year in the Medical Center.
-Breadth of training and increasing clinical responsibility over the years of training are two guidelines to follow in making rotation assignments. - 4.
+Breadth of training and increasing clinical responsibility over the years of training are two guidelines to follow in making rotation assignments.

 All students must have a designated primary supervisor for each case.
 In general, responsibility for supervision should reside with Duke faculty for the first three years of practicum (years two, three, and four of graduate school).
-In selected cases, fourth year student may be assigned to Central Regional Hospital or to other external sites for an advanced placement. - 5.
+In selected cases, fourth year student may be assigned to Central Regional Hospital, the Durham VA, or to other external sites for an advanced placement.

 In addition to individual supervision, the student clinician must attend regular practicum team meetings whenever seeing patients (Clinic Team, Hospital Adult Team, Hospital Child Team).
-Team meetings include case presentations, peer supervision, discussion of practicum problems, etc. - 6.
+Team meetings include case presentations, peer supervision, discussion of practicum problems, etc.

 Significant or recurring problems are referred to the Practicum Committee.
 Each team should keep minutes that will briefly record topics covered in team meetings, not to include patient material.
-These should be given to the Chair of the Practicum Committee monthly. - 7.
-Students must keep account of their practicum hours using the form provided for this purpose.
-See Appendix.
-The form matches the categories used by the Association of Psychology Postdoctoral and Internship Centers for internship application.
-The form should be signed by the rotation supervisor and the group practicum team leader on a regular basis.
-The final form with signature must be copied to the DCT on an annual basis. - 8.
+These should be given to the Chair of the Practicum Committee monthly.

+Students must keep account of their practicum hours using a Time2Track account.
+Documentation via Time2Track matches the categories used by the Association of Psychology Postdoctoral and Internship Centers for internship application.
+Contact the DCT when creating your Time2Track account for a code that will link your account to the Duke program.
+Linked accounts are paid for by the Clinical Program.

 Students undergo evaluation of his/her clinical progress mid-year and at the end of the year.
 Supervisors will complete the Graduate Student Practicum Evaluation form and review the ratings with the student.
 The student should sign the review indicating they have seen it.
 They may add their own comments to it.
 The Faculty will use this form as part of the student's comprehensive mid-year and end-of-year evaluations.
 Additionally, the DCT will meet with each student annually to review academic, research, and clinical progress.

-- 9. At the end of the practicum year, students will also provide feedback about the rotation using the "Student Evaluation of Practicum" form. - 10.
-The Practicum Committee oversees all practicum assignments.
-It is a standing committee that reports monthly to the Clinical Faculty meeting and includes a student representative who is present for all discussions except personnel discussion (student reviews). - 11.
-Practicum descriptions are updated on an annual basis and can be found on the Clinical Psychology website. - 12.
+At the end of the practicum year, students will also provide feedback about the rotation using the "Student Evaluation of Practicum" form.

+Practicum descriptions are updated on an annual basis and can be found on the Clinical Psychology website.

 Supplemental practicums within Duke University / DUMC are sometimes approved for students, in addition to participation in Duke Clinical Program practicum experience.
 As with all practicum training, regular and ongoing supervision by a licensed clinical psychologist is required.
 A general guideline for supervision is one hour for every ten hours of direct patient contact.
-All supplemental practicums must be approved by the Practicum Director, and hours monitored on the same form. - 13.
+All supplemental practicums must be approved by the Practicum Director, and hours monitored on the same form.

 Practicum training outside of the Duke University / Clinical Program is rare.
 Requests for consideration of practicum external to Duke must be discussed with the Practicum Director.